 Overnight: Ouarzazate | Breakfast, Lunch, Dinner

 Ouarzazate - Todra Gorge - Merzouga (Sahara).
 This morning begin your journey into the Sahara, passing a medley of palm trees, beautiful rose fields and magnificent gorges.
 Travelling from Ouarzazate, there is a possibility of visiting the kasbah Amherdhil in Skoura before reaching Todra Gorge.
 Surrounded by towering vertical limestone cliffs, reaching heights of 1000ft, this impressive gorge is known as Morocco’s Grand Canyon.
-The charm of Todra lies in its changing colours as the sun slowly moves from east to west.
+The charm of Todra lies in its changing colors as the sun slowly moves from east to west.
 Enjoy a stroll through the gorge before hitting the road again to reach Merzhouga – gateway to the Sahara.

 Depending on the time of year, spend the afternoon relaxing by a pool and enjoying a refreshing swim before you climb aboard camels for an incredible trek into the Sahara Desert.
 Trek across the vast and silent desert to reach our remote Berber Camp, nestled amongst the dunes of Erg Chebbi.
 Watch an amazing sunset and enjoy an evening of local food and music, before settling down for an unforgettable night in the desert, under a spectacular blanket of stars.